CLopMan/University_Projects/README.md

 ## Projects

-Some of this projects have its own repository.
+Some of this projects have their own repository.
 You can find the link to them inside each readme.

 | Project | Languages | Description | Course |
 | ------- | --------- | ----------- | ------ |